Atal Bihari Vajpayee Medical University

-Atal Bihari Vajpayee Medical University (ABVMU) is a state government run affiliating university in Lucknow, Uttar Pradesh (India).
-It was opened from a transit campus at Vibhuti Khand, Lucknow and gave affiliation to all government and private medical, dental, paramedical and nursing colleges in the state of Uttar Pradesh.
+Atal Bihari Vajpayee Medical University (ABVMU) is a state university run by the state government.
+It is an affiliating university in Lucknow, Uttar Pradesh (India).
+It is situated at Chak Ganjaria City, Lucknow and gave affiliation to all government and private medical, dental, paramedical and nursing colleges in the state of Uttar Pradesh.
 It was established by Uttar Pradesh act no. 42 of 2018, although 2020 is considered as its establishment year, in which appointment of first vice-chancellor happened.